-Soviet paratroopers drop into Alaska to sabotage the oil pipeline in retaliation against a United States grain embargo.
-A skirmish occurs at a pumping station, lightly defended by Col. Jake Caffey and a National Guard reckon unit.
+In 1987, Soviet paratroopers drop into Alaska to sabotage the oil pipeline in retaliation against a United States grain embargo.
+A skirmish occurs at a pumping station, lightly defended by Col. Jake Caffey and a National Guard recon unit.
 A stalemate ensues while the possibility of World War III hangs in the balance.
-The danger escalates as the Russian leaders and the American President play a cat-and-mouse game.
-Written by
+The danger escalates as the Soviet premier and the U.S. President play a cat-and-mouse game.

 Herman Seifer <email@example.com>

 was cast as Soviet Premier Gorny because he spoke fluent Russian.
 See more